 There is nothing like the joyous holiday season.
 It truly is the most beautiful time of the year.
 It’s also the perfect time to pause, enjoy life, and enjoy being pregnant.
-Still, with so much to do, the holidays are often very stressful.
+Still, with so much to do, the holidays are often very stressful compared to daily life.

 So, I’m sharing tips on how you can safely and comfortably enjoy your favorite holiday foods while pregnant during the holiday season:

 Pregnant During The Holidays: Foods To Eat, Avoid, & A Few Wellness Tips